 In these sections you will observe two horse and rider combinations.
 The horse and rider combinations will not be riding at the same time.
-You will make a verbal assessment of the rider, their skills, and the influence they have over the horse's way of going and over fences.
+You will make a verbal assessment of the rider, their skills, and the influence they have over the horse's way of going.
+One horse and rider will be working on the flat and one will be working over show jumps.

 They will be a partnership you have not coached before, but you may go on to coach them for later sessions in the assessment.